rvnryn/Capstone-Project/README.md

 											</thead>
 												<tr style='border-bottom: 1px solid #eee;'>
 													<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Report/Report_UserActivity/page.tsx'>page.tsx</a></b></td>
-													<td style='padding: 8px;'>- Report_UserActivity PageThis file implements the user activity reporting interface within the application<br>- It provides users with a comprehensive view of user engagement and activity data, featuring functionalities such as data filtering, visualization, and export<br>- The page integrates with Google OAuth for authentication and supports exporting reports to Excel, enabling stakeholders to analyze user behavior effectively<br>- Overall, it serves as the central component for accessing, visualizing, and exporting user activity insights, aligning with the broader data-driven architecture of the platform.</td>
+													<td style='padding: 8px;'>- Report_UserActivity PageThis file implements the user activity reporting interface within the application<br>- Its primary purpose is to enable users to view, filter, and analyze user activity data through an interactive dashboard<br>- The page facilitates data retrieval from backend APIs, supports exporting reports to Excel, and integrates Google OAuth for seamless data import from Google Sheets<br>- Overall, it serves as the central component for visualizing and managing user activity insights, contributing to the broader analytics and reporting architecture of the project.</td>
 												</tr>
 											</table>
 											<!-- hook Submodule -->